aakash14goplani/HashnodeBlogs/clksk250j000h09mjeygtfcr7.md

 Finally, we were able to localize our application using *sveltekit-i18n*.
 You can find the code in the [GitHub repo](https://github.com/aakash14goplani/sveltekit-with-sveltekiti18n) and [link](https://sveltekit-with-sveltekiti18n.vercel.app/) to the live demo.

-This was the second article of [four-part series](https://blog.aakashgoplani.in/series/i18n-in-sveltekit) to demonstrate i18n in SvelteKit.
+This was the second article of [three-part series](https://blog.aakashgoplani.in/series/i18n-in-sveltekit) to demonstrate i18n in SvelteKit.
 In the next article, I'll be explaining [i18n in SvelteKit with *typesafe-i18n*](https://blog.aakashgoplani.in/internationalization-in-sveltekit-using-typesafe-i18n).

 ### References